waltsupo/series/server/README.md

 ## Insomnia workspace

 `insomnia_workspace.json` contains request templates for all endpoints for quick access, and it should be kept up to date with endpoint changes.
 Changes are not automatically updated into workspace-file, so when changes are done, export workspace from Insomnia and replace the one in this folder.
+It is not necessary to keep workspace up to date every commit, but at least when merging into another branch.